What Is Funding Circle? In Funding Circle, business owners who…

 Lenders assess your company’s creditworthiness before they qualify you for a loan.
 You can’t obtain enough funds to run and grow your business if your business has no credit or a not-so-good credit.
 Even if you qualify for a loan, there are limits on how much you can borrow.
 That can hamper the growth of your business.

-On the other hand, invoice factoring is quick and easy.
+On the other hand, factoring is quick and easy.
 Your invoices can be approved within 15 minutes after which you can have the cash advance within 24 hours.
 The amount you’ll get is hinged on your customer’s credit history.
 Established factors offer factoring lines ranging from 50,000 to 20, 000,000 dollars.
 Such a range offers you unlimited room to grow your business.

 The relationship between a business and a factoring company is based on a factoring agreement.
 The agreement contains the terms of engagement between the factoring company and the client.
 The terms include: